sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

-  If you are deploying on OpenShift, the policy `viya_infra_idxmgmt_policy.json` is added to manage log messages from OpenShift infrastructure namespaces (which is any namespace that starts with "openshift").
+  If you are deploying on OpenShift, the policy `viya_infra_idxmgmt_policy.json` is added to manage log messages from OpenShift infrastructure namespaces (which are any namespaces that start with "openshift").
 By default, these messages are retained for one day.
 To change the retention period for OpenShift infrastructure messages, modify the `INFRA_LOG_RETENTION_PERIOD` environment variable.